kbingham/libcamera/Documentation/guides/application-developer.rst

 interface with a camera on a system, capture frames from it for 3 seconds, and write metadata about the frames to standard out.

+We will start with checking our required dependencies are available, and generating our build files using Meson.
+Then progressively implement our 'simple-cam' application, testing as we go.

+To implement our application we will create a CameraManager, and use it to report the cameras available in the system, and then acquire the first camera.

+We will configure the camera, and validate its configuration, then allocate buffers in prepration for capturing.

+We will set up our event handling and use an event loop to manage asynchronous activities, and create requests populated with the buffers we have allocated before starting the camera and queuing all requests.

+Our event loop will run for three seconds processing frames that complete, before we stop the camera and clean up all of our resources.

 Build and run instructions
 --------------------------